 You may also be affected by the second half of the definition of Autism, for which the criteria has changed.
 The proposed DSM lists four behaviors that demonstrate such patterns.
 The four behaviors match up to the DSM 4 and then adds one more.
 The DSM 5 requires two of these behaviors, so the DSM 5 is not necessarily more restrictive.
 I guess it depends on what behaviors your child is showing.
 You can read more on the Autism Behaviors page.

 If you're like me, then reading the outline will help you understand how the Association has changed the diagnoses.
-You can read the proposed outline for Neurodevelopmental Disorders and compare it to the current outline in the DSM 4's Disorders Usually First Diagnosed in Infancy, Childhood, and Adolescence.
+You can read the new outline for Neurodevelopmental Disorders and compare it to the retired outline of the DSM 4's Disorders Usually First Diagnosed in Infancy, Childhood, and Adolescence.

-Notice the addition of Late Language Emergence, where ADHD is in comparison to Autism, and that Aspergers and PDD-NOS are no longer listed.
+Notice where ADHD is in comparison to Autism and that Aspergers and PDD-NOS are no longer listed.

-The proposal lists severity levels of Autism.
+The new DSM lists severity levels of Autism.
 Perhaps Aspergers is supposed to be severity level 1.
 Read more on the List of Severity Levels page.

 And if you want my opinion on what to tell your family, see the Do I say "Aspergers"? page.